shaik1002/biggitlabbomb/doc/user/storage_usage_quotas.md

 You cannot push changes to a read-only project.
 To increase storage of the project's repository and LFS to more than 10 GiB, you must [purchase more storage](../subscriptions/gitlab_com/index.md#purchase-more-storage).

-Only the project's repository and LFS are included in the storage limit.
-The container registry, package registry, and build artifacts are not included in the limit.

 ## View storage

 DETAILS: